According to Hair Society reports, over 650.000 people undergo hair transplant surgeries annually.

 In a Follicular Unit Transplantation, the surgeon extracts a strip of grafts from the donor area and implants it into the bald area.
 The FUT procedure takes around 4-6 hours.

 The difference between the hair plug technique and the FUT technique is that instead of going for large areas, the FUT technique goes for thin strips of hair grafts to minimize scarring and make the end-product look as natural as possible.

 But, even though it is much better than the hair plug technique, the FUT technique is known to leave thin and long scars in the donor area where the grafts were extracted.
 Skilled surgeons could minimize the damage and you could even cover up the scars with your hair, but there is a much better technique that leaves less scars at all if done right.

 Dr. Ray Woods, a neurosurgeon who had prior experience in obstetrics, internal medicine, and cosmetic dermatology, performed the first follicular unit extraction (FUE) operation in 1989.

 In a Follicular Unit Extraction (FUE) procedure, the surgeon uses a micro-punch tool to extract tiny amounts of hair follicles and then carefully implants them into the bald area.
 Since this is a more time-consuming and careful process, an FUE procedure takes around 6-8 hours.

-Compared to the hair plug and FUT techniques, FUE procedures are done carefully on such a detailed level that the big majority of patients end up with natural-looking hair and experience no scarring on the donor area at all.
+Compared to the hair plug and FUT techniques, FUE procedures are done carefully on such a detailed level that the big majority of patients end up with natural-looking hair and experience almost no detectable scarring (by the eye) on the donor area at all.